From the Contact Tip to the Robot: Answers to Frequently Asked Questions About Welding Automation

 What is the benefit of touch sensing?

 Touch sensing, sometimes called joint touch sensing, is a software system that employs the welding wire or nozzle to help locate the joint in a robotic welding application.
 This software allows the robot to store position data and send electrical impulses back to the controller once it has located the joint.
 For applications that have slight variations in parts, touch sensing helps maintain weld consistency.
-It is also more cost-effective than investing in new tooling and fixturing to hold a part in a precise location; if the part moves slightly, the robot can still locate the joint and weld accurately, as long as the joint has well-defined edges.
-Touch sensing does add a few seconds to the cycle time, but it is a good choice especially for companies welding large, thicker parts that would be costly to rework should the joint be welded poorly.
+It is also more cost-effective than investing in new tooling and fixturing to hold a part in a precise location; if the part moves slightly, the robot can still locate the joint and weld accurately if the joint has well-defined edges.
+Touch sensing does add a few seconds to the cycle time.
+However, it is a good choice especially for companies welding large, thicker parts that would be costly to rework should the joint be welded poorly.

 To gain optimal results, it is a good idea to combine touch sensing with a robotic MIG gun that has a wire brake feature.
 The wire brake holds the welding wire in a set position while the robot articulates and searches for the weld joint, ensuring more accurate touch sensing readings. ?